ehlesp/smallab-k8s-pve-guide/G033 - Deploying services 02 ~ Ghost - Part 3 - MariaDB database server.md

 ## MariaDB persistent storage claim

-[As you saw when declaring Valkey's storage](G033%20-%20Deploying%20services%2002%20~%20Ghost%20-%20Part%202%20-%20Valkey%20cache%20server.md#valkey-storage), you need to declare a `PersistentVolumeClaim` to enable access to the persistent volume (to be declared in the last part of this Ghost deployment procedure) that will store the MariaDB instance's data:
+[As you saw when declaring Valkey's storage](G033%20-%20Deploying%20services%2002%20~%20Ghost%20-%20Part%202%20-%20Valkey%20cache%20server.md#valkey-storage), you need to declare a `PersistentVolumeClaim` to enable access to the persistent volume (to be declared in the last part of this Ghost deployment procedure) storing the MariaDB instance's data:

 1. Create a `db-mariadb.persistentvolumeclaim.yaml` file under the `resources` folder: